SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Exchange 2016 includes the following enhancements for sharing and collaboration:

-- **Public folders** Public folders now take advantage of the existing high availability and storage technologies of the mailbox store.
+- **Public folders**: Public folders now take advantage of the existing high availability and storage technologies of the mailbox store.
 The public folder architecture uses specially designed mailboxes to store both the hierarchy and the public folder content.
 This new design also means that there is no longer a public folder database.
 Public folder replication now uses the continuous replication model.
 High availability for the hierarchy and content mailboxes is provided by the database availability group (DAG).
 With this design, we're moving away from a multi-master replication model to a single-master replication model.
 For more information, see [Public Folders](http://technet.microsoft.com/library/94c4fb69-9234-4b34-8c1c-da2a0a11da65.aspx).

-- **Shared mailboxes** In previous versions of Exchange, creating a shared mailbox was a multi-step process in which you had to use the Exchange Management Shell to set the delegate permissions.
+- **Shared mailboxes**: In previous versions of Exchange, creating a shared mailbox was a multi-step process in which you had to use the Exchange Management Shell to set the delegate permissions.
 Now you can create a shared mailbox in one step via the Exchange admin center (EAC).
-In the EAC, go to **Recipients** > **Shared** to create a shared mailbox.
+In the EAC, go to **Recipients** \> **Shared** to create a shared mailbox.
 Shared mailboxes are a recipient type so you can easily search for your shared mailboxes in either the EAC or by using the Exchange Management Shell.
 For more information, see [Shared Mailboxes](http://technet.microsoft.com/library/1d71c01b-e261-408e-a633-1d1c9d00032a.aspx).

 ### Integration with SharePoint and Skype for Business
 <a name="Integrate2010"> </a>